LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

   JVM_OPTS="$JVM_OPTS -Dcom.sun.management.jmxremote.ssl=false"
 ```

-so if we do `ps -ef | grep cassandra` we find that we have `-Dcassandra.jmx.local.port=7199` which means we are using the `local.port` and not setting the `com.sun.management.jmxremote.rmi.port` therefore we are going to change `LOCAL_JMX` to `no` by means of passing an environment varialbe to our cassandra docker image.
+so if we do `ps -ef | grep cassandra` we find that we have `-Dcassandra.jmx.local.port=7199` which means we are using the `local.port` and not setting the `com.sun.management.jmxremote.rmi.port` which means that `LOCAL_JMX` is `yes`.  therefore we are going to change `LOCAL_JMX` to `no` by means of passing an environment variable to our cassandra docker image.

 ```bash
 $ docker run --rm --name containerized-cassandra -p 7199:7199 -e LOCAL_JMX='no' cassandra